rhzs/nodejs-redis-geolocation-demo/README.md

 NodeJS and Redis demo for Redis 3 Geo Location query support

 ## Requirements:
-NVM v0.31.1
-NodeJS v6.9.1
+- NodeJS v6.11.2 or higher
-Redis 3.2.x
+- Redis 3.2.x
-boot2docker (optional)
+- docker CE / docker-machine (vm) (optional but highly recommended for easiness!)

-## Instructions
+## Instructions (without docker)
 1. Make sure Redis server is up & running
 2. You can do testing and coverage in this package
 3. API docs: